mneri/csv/IMPLEMENTATION.md

 | ELH             | end line at the current position       | STP             | stop processing                        |
 | ERH             | report error at the current position   |                 |                                        |
 ```

-Cells encode both the next state and the actions.
-For example, the cell `BFF|EFH` encodes both the _"before field"_
-state and the _"end field at the current position"_ action.
-The first element in each cell is always the state.

 The transition table is hidden behind the `Format`'s `consume()` method.
 ```java